 Top Public Golf Courses

-The Naples Beach Hotel & Golf Club’s course is the oldest in Naples and is included in the newly launched Florida Historic Golf Trail.
+The Naples Beach Hotel & Golf Club’s course is the oldest in Naples and is included in the Florida Historic Golf Trail.
 The course is open for play by the public as well as resort guests.
 The historic course recently reopened after an extensive upgrade and redesign led by golf legend Jack Nicklaus in collaboration with noted course architect John Sanford.

 The Lely Resort Golf & Country Club has two popular public courses – the Mustang, a Lee Trevino design that balances playability with stunning natural beauty; and the Flamingo Island course by Robert Trent Jones, considered one of the nation’s premier public courses.
 Flamingo Island is best known for Hole 5, a 200-yard par 3 that is surrounded by water.